viesti/timbre-json-appender/README.md

     "o" : { }
   }
 }

+As a last resort, default println appender is used, if JSON serialization fails.

 ```

 Arguments can also be placed inline, instead of being put behind `:args` key.